Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 	* Class C = /24
 * This allowed larger networks to be split into smaller networks, allowing greater efficiency.
 	* These smaller networks are called `subnetworks` or `subnets`.
+* Unfortunately we can't always make subnets have exactly the number of addresses we need.
+That is fine because it provides room for growth in the future.

 #### Subnets/Hosts (Class C)
 How many usable addresses are there in each network?